seftimie/TensorFlowJourney/progress/timeline.md

 https://www.coursera.org/learn/introduction-tensorflow

 **2020-08-22**:
-- (done) Introduction: A conversation with Andrew Ng
+- (done) Week 1: Introduction: A conversation with Andrew Ng
 - (done) A primer in machine learning
 - (done) The ‘Hello World’ of neural networks
 - (done) From rules to data